Frank Gardiner: Appearance

-Gardiner was 6 feet 4 inches tall.
+Gardiner was 5 ft 9 inches tall.
 He had an athletic build, with brown wavy hair and hazel eyes, and he was described as "attractive with a face of a corsair and a smooth voice."

 Early career

 In 1850, Gardiner was working as a stockman in central Victoria.
 Perhaps realising that this career meant hard work and little money, he and two accomplices stole a large mob of horses from William Morton's station near Serpentine on the Loddon, 40 km northwest of present-day Bendigo.
 They planned to sell the horses in Portland.
 However, Morton followed their tracks to Bilston's Inn, near Heywood, where the trio were arrested.
 Gardiner was tried under his real name, Christie, at Geelong on 22 October 1850 and sentenced to five years' hard labour.

 On 20 March 1851, Gardiner was part of a work party working outside Pentridge Prison when they rushed the guards and escaped.
 Most of the convicts were rounded up within days but Gardiner escaped and made his way to New South Wales, perhaps stopping at the station in central Victoria where his father and younger sisters were living.
 There are scattered reports of him having been arrested at the McIvor diggings on suspicion of robbing the gold escort the previous week.
 However, there is no record of him ever appearing in court in this matter.

 It is likely that he moved up to NSW and teamed up with a youth named Prior to resume his horse stealing career.
 In February 1854 Gardiner (now calling himself Clarke) and Prior were caught trying to sell stolen horses at Yass.
 This time he was sentenced to fourteen years (seven years for each charge).
 While imprisoned on Cockatoo Island he met the bushranger John Peisley.

 Frank Clarke was granted a ticket-of-leave in December 1859, conditional on him staying in the Carcoar district.
 Calling himself Frank Jones he opened a butcher shop at Spring Creek, Lambing Flat, but was arrested in May 1861 on a cattle-stealing charge and committed for trial but allowed bail.
 He then absconded, after which it was discovered he was a prisoner absent from his district.
 Gardiner joined with Peisley for a short period and was briefly captured after a gunfight with two troopers at Fogg's hut near Reids Flat.
 Gardiner and Fogg managed to bribe one of the policemen to allow Gardiner to escape.